 - Snoring

 One demographic we don’t give oral sedation to is pregnant women.
-Anesthesias can cause issues with prenatal development, so if you’re pregnant and need oral surgery, we wait until the 3rd trimester for nitrous oxide, and until you give birth for any other anesthesia methods.
+Anesthesia can cause issues with prenatal development, so if you’re pregnant and need oral surgery, we wait until the 3rd trimester for nitrous oxide, and until you give birth for any other anesthesia methods.

 Getting the Care You Need, No Matter Your Health